Agent Architecture

 Components:

-- AgentConfig: Core agent configuration
+- AgentConfig: Core agent configuration including system prompt and memory settings

 - LLMConfig: Language model settings